Bitl/RBXLegacy-src/README.md

 RBXLegacy is a launcher and website for ROBLOX's clients from 2007 - 2012, designed so you can play online and through a Local Area Network.

 This is the source code for RBXLegacy's launcher, dedicated server, and site.
-All of these source files are under the license specified in [LICENSE.MD](https://github.com/Bitl/RBXLegacy-src/blob/master/LICENSE.MD).

 ## Installing